lmammino/iteration-protocols-workshop/06-async-iterable-protocol/README.md

 Can you see that it takes roughly one second for every number to appear?

-Also, as with synchronous iterables, `for await ... of` gives us the convenience of not having to deal with `done` and `value`.
-We just get the value objects straight away inside our loop.
+As with synchronous iterables, `for await ... of` gives us the convenience of not having to deal with `done` and `value`.
+We just get the value objects straight away inside our loop and the loop will automatically stop when `done` is `true`!

 How convenient is that? 😉

+> **🎭 PLAY**
+> Did you realise that our implementation of the async iterable countdown is not resumable?
+That means that if we use `for await ... of` for a second time on a `countdown` object it simply won't do anything...
+What could we change to make our implementation resumable?

 ## Async iterables with generators